 - Rapunzel Hair: Has very long wavy hair reaching down to his hips.

 - The Starscream: Downplayed.
 While waiting with the other Tobi Roppo, Who's-Who asks in a casual tone to his colleagues who they think will take Queen's position should he die.
 Maria's retort implies that Who's-Who wouldn't mind a promotion himself.
-He also gives a Slasher Smile when Kaido tells them that whoever finds his son Yamato and brings him back will have a chance to challenge a Lead Performer and take his place.
+He also gives a Slasher Smile when Kaido tells them that whoever finds his child Yamato and brings him back will have a chance to challenge a Lead Performer and take his place.

 - Slasher Smile: After hearing of the offer to challenge an All-Star if he finds Kaido's son, Who's-Who doesn't say anything but has an excited smile, meaning he's very eager to do it.
+His wicked smile is amplified when he's transformed into a sabretooth.

 - Tattooed Crook: Who's-Who has some intricate tattoos on his chest, most notably an eye-like mark and his name on his pectorals.
 Like the others, he's a ruthless pirate.